Things to Know Before You Go

 Connect to our Wi–Fi: Connecting to our Wi–Fi is easy.
 Just choose SI-VISITOR, open a web browser, and accept the terms of service.

-Wheelchairs: A limited number of non-motorized wheelchairs are available on a first-come, first-served basis; please ask a security officer upon arrival.
+Wheelchairs: A limited number of non-motorized wheelchairs are available on a first-come, first-served basis; ask a security officer upon arrival.
 We do not provide strollers or motorized wheelchairs.

 Use the Escalators: Please give priority for elevator use to visitors with disabilities and families with strollers by using the stairs and escalators.
 Do not take strollers on escalators, and please keep children from playing on them to avoid injury.

-Ask for Help: Security officers are located throughout the building to protect the Museum, its collections, and most importantly, our visitors.
+Ask for Help: Security officers are located throughout the building to protect the museum, its collections, and most importantly, our visitors.
 Please feel free to ask them for assistance.
-Museum ambassadors in blue shirts or volunteers at information desks can also help provide visitors with more tips on how to experience the Museum!
+Museum ambassadors in blue shirts or volunteers at information desks can also help provide visitors with more tips on how to experience the museum!